-But you need to keep in mind, you shouldn’t just follow any random copywriting framework, before choosing a framework you need to consider your product/niche and your audience.
-If you choose the right framework for your niche, then you would be on your way to achieving a boost in your sales.
+But you need to keep in mind that you shouldn’t just follow any random copywriting framework, before choosing a framework you need to consider your product/niche and your audience.
+If you choose the right framework for your niche, then you will be on your way to achieving a boost in your sales.

 If you have any questions regarding any of the frameworks listed above or want us to add any favorite framework of yours, do let us know in the comment box.